floydhub/floyd-docs/docs/examples/dcgan.md

 ```bash
 floyd run --gpu --mode serve --env pytorch --data <REPLACE_WITH_JOB_OUTPUT_NAME>:/model
 ```

+Note: If you want to serve the model on a CPU istance, comment this [line](https://github.com/ReDeiPirati/dcgan/blob/master/app.py#L65) and decomment [this other one](https://github.com/ReDeiPirati/dcgan/blob/master/app.py#L67).

 The above command will print out a service endpoint for this job in your terminal console.